monero-project/monero-site/resources/developer-guides/daemon-rpc.md

   * *fee* - unsigned int; The amount of the mining fee included in the transaction, in @atomic-units.
   * *id_hash* - string; The transaction ID hash.
   * *kept_by_block* - boolean; States if the tx was included in a block at least once (`true`) or not (`false`).
-  * *last_failed_height* - unsigned int; If the transaction validation has previously failed, this tells at what height that occured.
+  * *last_failed_height* - unsigned int; If the transaction validation has previously failed, this tells at what height that occurred.
   * *last_failed_id_hash* - string; Like the previous, this tells the previous transaction ID hash.
   * *last_relayed_time* - unsigned int; Last unix time at which the transaction has been relayed.
   * *max_used_block_height* - unsigned int; Tells the height of the most recent block with an output used in this transaction.
   * *max_used_block_id_hash* - string; Tells the hash of the most recent block with an output used in this transaction.
   * *receive_time* - unsigned int; The Unix time that the transaction was first seen on the network by the node.
   * *relayed* - boolean; States if this transaction has been relayed
-  * *tx_blob* - unsigned int; Hexadecimal blob represnting the transaction.
+  * *tx_blob* - unsigned int; Hexadecimal blob representing the transaction.
   * *tx_json* - json string; JSON structure of all information in the transaction:
     * *version* - Transaction version
     * *unlock_time* - If not 0, this tells when a transaction output is spendable.
     * *vin* - List of inputs into transaction:
       * *key* - The public key of the previous output spent in this transaction.
         * *amount* - The amount of the input, in @atomic-units.
-        * *key_offsets* - A list of integer offets to the input.
+        * *key_offsets* - A list of integer offsets to the input.
         * *k_image* - The key image for the given input
     * *vout* - List of outputs from transaction:
       * *amount* - Amount of transaction output (if coinbase output, otherwise 0), in @atomic-units.